+Situation: Faalka as The second second Dala - da

-Situation: Feeling: Thought: Behavior:
+Feeling: Thought: Behavior:

 Argument with a friend Sad and angry My friend was being rude I walked out of the room

 What did you eat?
-How mu nch?
-Chips-almost a full ba g of the family size
+How mu What did you eat?
+How much?
+Chips-almost a full bag of the family size

 What could you have done instead?
-Go for a walk to co ool down.Then try to talk to r ny friend again.
+Go for a walk to co ool down.Then trv to talk to r mv friend aaain.

+, , , , , , , , , , , , , , , , , , , , ,

 Situation: Feeling: Thought: Behavior:

-My clothes make me look heavy
+Clothes make me look

+heavy

 What did you eat?
-How mu ich?
+How mu ıch?

+ĺ

+What sould you have done instand?

 What could you have done instead?

 Situation: Feeling: Thought: Behavior:

-Hard test coming up
+Stress at work

 What did you eat?
-How mu ich?
+How mu

+what did you eat: 110W IIIU ICII:

 What could you have done instead?